dabenzel/com.benzel.wcf.paypalmeprofilefield/README.md

-# com.jacboy.wcf.telegramprofilefield
+# com.benzel.wcf.paypalmeprofilefield
-Adds an user profile for the Telegram messenger service.
+Adds an user profile for the PayPal.me service.